ethereum/consensus-specs/specs/networking/p2p-interface.md

 QUIC is being adopted as the underlying protocol for HTTP/3.
 This has the potential to award us censorship resistance via deep packet inspection for free.
 Provided that we use the same port numbers and encryption mechanisms as HTTP/3, our traffic may be indistinguishable from standard web traffic, and we may only become subject to standard IP-based firewall filtering—something we can counteract via other mechanisms.

-WebSockets and/or WebRTC transports are necessary for interaction with browsers, and will become increasingly important as we incorporate browser-based light clients to the Eth 2.0 network.
+WebSockets and/or WebRTC transports are necessary for interaction with browsers, and will become increasingly important as we incorporate browser-based light clients to the Eth2 network.

 ### Why do we not just support a single transport?